pact-foundation/pact-js/README.md

 Sometimes you may need to add things to the requests that can't be persisted in a pact file.
 Examples of these are authentication tokens with a small life span. e.g. an OAuth bearer token: `Authorization: Bearer 0b79bab50daca910b000d4f1a2b675d604257e42`.

-For these cases, we have two facilities that should be carefully used during verification:

-1. the ability to specify custom headers to be sent during provider verification.
-The flag to achieve this is `customProviderHeaders`.
-2. the ability to modify a request/response and modify the payload.
+For these cases, we the ability to modify a request/response and modify the payload.
 The flag to achieve this is `requestFilter`.

 **Example API with Authorization**